I lift my eyes up to the mountains. Where is my help? My help comes from the Lord.

 29 And David said, “What have I done now?
 Is there not a cause?”
 [1 Samuel 17:26-29, NKJV]

-Oooh boy, did Eliab resent his little brother.
-Makes me curious as to why, since he obviously had nothing to compete with.
-Except for one tiny fact — Samuel passed him over in favor of the tot.
+Oh boy, did Eliab resent little brother.
+Makes me curious as to why, since he obviously had nothing to compete with, except for one tiny fact — Samuel passed him over in favor of the tot.

 What did Eliab have to be jealous of, other than the calling of God on another man?
 Well, there’s that.
 And we are talking about his little brother.
 Nothing like having someone younger outshine you to make things interesting.